The Legendary Palace of Nestor: Explore Pylos’ Ancient Past

-The Palace of Nestor is located in the beautiful Peloponnese, a place of immense history and gorgeous villages, beaches, and high mountains.
+The Palace of Nestor is located in authentic Peloponnese, a place of immense history and gorgeous villages, beaches, and high mountains.
 It was built on the hill of Epano Englianos overlooking the beautiful bay of Navarino in the Ionian Sea.
 The Palace of Nestor is north of the seafront Pylos and south of the UNESCO Temple of Apollo Epikourios and Ancient Olympia.

 When I visited the Palace of Nestor, I was impressed by its size, and I was not surprised to find out that it was the main administrative center of the Kingdom of Pylos.

-It is the best preserved Mycenean Palace in all mainland of Greece, only second in importance to the capital city of ancient Mycenae.
+It is actually the best preserved Mycenean Palace in all mainland of Greece, only second in importance to the capital city of ancient Mycenae.
 The Mycenaean civilization (the last phase of the Bronze Age in Greece) lasted roughly between 1650 and 1060 BCΕ.

 Nestor’s Palace was the largest political and economic center of the widespread Mycenean Kingdom that had control of the nearby settlements.
 Back then, the Palace stood in the middle of a large town with thousands of inhabitants, many slaves included.